 eats & drinks

 Dishoom With several locations, this Indian restaurant offers more tapas-style dining and is always packed.
-I mean always.
 They only take reservations for six or more for dinner (breakfast and lunch are available).
 If you go after six most evenings, expect a two-hour wait, but you can enjoy fresh mint tea while you wait in line.
-I love everything here as well as the different vibe of each location.
 Covent Garden and Soho.

 Barbary Located in Neal’s Yard in Covent Garden, this restaurant features food influenced by flavors and spices from numerous countries, especially that of the Barbary coast.
 There’s an open kitchen and fantastic desserts (labeled Heaven on the menu).
 Covent Garden